epfly6/RepentanceAPIIssueTracker/README.md

 ## Labels

 Some useful labels are provided to tag issues with.
-Use them!
+They'll be added to issues as they are made.

 * The "xml", "lua", and "resources" labels can be used to tag whether the issue is with modifying / extending xml files, the lua API, or with modifying other game resources, like graphics and stbs.
 * The "broken function" label can be used to tag methods and variables that are exposed by the API, but do not work in any way at all.
 There are a lot of these, so it's useful to be able to separate them.